Fullerton College Library

 Library Assistant III

-Monique Delatte Starkey resides with a parkour calico, a Hemingway tuxedo kitty, and a Starkey in South Side Strong Beach.
-Her professional development writing includes penning a book for the American Library Association (ALA); co-writing a fashion bibliography for Reference & User Services Quarterly; and editing an ALA publication regarding access for persons with disabilities.
-She has been active as a presenter for ALA, e.g., participating in poster sessions and panel presentations, and co-leading a half-day Austin preconference for the Young Adult Literature Symposium that included social sharing (#keepYALSAweird).
-She has authored library grants totaling over $100K, and was featured as a Library Journal Mover and Shaker in the “change agents” category.
-On weekends, she tries her hand at screenwriting and enjoys performances, vegetarian grub, and leathery vino with BFFs.
-On weekdays, find her at the reference desk; teaching LIB100; guiding-on-the-siding in one-on-one research consultations; representing the library on committees; teaching library instruction sessions; advocating for colleagues and students with United Faculty; and collaborating with colleagues to run library operations in her role as the acquisitions librarian.
+On weekdays, find FCL’s acquisitions strawbrarian at the ref desk; teaching LIB100; guiding-on-the-siding in one-on-research consultations; collaborating to run library operations; leading library instruction sessions; conquering curricul-yum committee commitments, and co-chairing Q&A: Queer Straight Alliance (an LGBTQIA+ United Faculty subcommittee).
+Her publications include penning a book for the American Library Association (ALA); co-writing a fashion bibliography for Reference & User Services Quarterly; and editing an ALA publication regarding access for persons with disabilities.
+This raspbrarian has been active as a presenter for ALA, e.g., co-leading a half-day Austin preconference for the Young Adult Literature Symposium (#keepYALSAweird).
+Our liberal lion of the library has authored grants totaling over $100K, and was featured as a Library Journal Mover and Shaker in the “change agents” category.
+On weekends, she enjoys trying her hand at writing, camping, catching performances, chowing on flesh-free grub, and sipping leathery vino with BFFs.

 After 9 years as the children’s librarian at a K-6 school, Betsy finally matriculated to Fullerton College Library in 2006.
 Free time is spent as caretaker to a variety of critters and in introducing anyone who will listen to the virtues of America’s Majestic Marvelous Misunderstood Marsupial, the Virginia Opossum.